p2rathod/p2rathod.github.io/_posts/2017-09-05-productmgmtcourse-whatis.md

 * New product launch
 * Lifecycle management

-There are 4 skills you will want to develop:
+There are 5 skills of a Product Manager are:
 * Sales
 * Technology
 * UX